Looking after your mental health and wellbeing

 If you need help now, find out how to access urgent support.

-- Kent Community Health - support and resources to help, including advice for staying active, supporting children and young people, looking after your mental health, and other community resources.
+- Kent Community Health has support and resources to help you.
+It includes advice for staying active, supporting children and young people, looking after your mental health, and other community resources.

-- our mental health pages have further information about local mental health and local support services.
+Our mental health pages have further information about local mental health support services.

 With so much change and uncertainty around at the moment it is understandable that you may be feeling a little worried, low, or stressed.
 These are normal responses to what is, for many, a difficult situation.
 However, if you are troubled by constant, repetitive thoughts which lead you to feel anxious or overwhelmed, some extra support might be helpful.

 - Try to focus on the present rather than worrying about the future, there are some guided relaxation and mindfulness techniques on the North Kent Mind website.